 Even in my first days at Vaco, I knew that the team cared just as much about my personal well-being as they do about the quality of work that I produce.
 They understand that those two pieces go hand in hand.
 The above statistic made me even more thankful to work at Vaco because we fully embody the culture of “work hard, play hard” — or in Vaco’s words, “work hard, stay free.”
 Our company was founded to be a home where entrepreneurial spirits could gather and be free to manage their own desks without feeling chained to them.
 Because of this independence Vaco allows its employees, I have been blessed with the opportunity to travel to exotic destinations without the fears that many people face when taking PTO.

 After finishing the most interesting meal I’d ever eaten, we traveled all over Sweden, hitting Stockholm, Uppsala, Hudiksvall, and Sundsvall.
-From the people we met to the breathtaking beauty of the country, this trip was truly one to remember, and it wouldn’t have been possible if I didn’t work for a culture-driven company like Vaco.
+From the people we met to the breathtaking beauty of the country, this trip was truly one to remember, and it wouldn’t have been possible if I didn’t work for a culture-driven company like Vaco that encourages us to use our PTO.
 Vaco breaks the desk chains by encouraging us to live our best lives both in and out of the office, and for that, I’ll always be grateful.

 Photos by Jackie Osborne